BobRazowsky/coinbaseTicker/README.md

 * Track BTC and ETH prices in all currencies supported by Coinbase
 * Popup with spotrate, buy and sell prices.
 * Price charts for last hour, day, month or year (not available for all currencies)
-* Live update on icon with customizable delay
+* Live update on icon with customizable delay and color changes
 * Set "up" and "low" notifications with sound

 ![alt tag](https://raw.githubusercontent.com/BobRazowsky/coinbaseTicker/master/img/capture.jpg)